 - Have two letters of recommendation from Clinical Instructors.

-- When you receive your date to take the NCLEX exam, immediately notify your manager and Barbara Macdonald at ext.
-4720 or via email at email@example.com.
+- Have a current licensure in the state of Connecticut.
+When you receive your date to take the NCLEX exam, immediately notify your manager and firstname.lastname@example.org .
+To apply for your CT State RN license, visit www.ct.gov.

-- Once you receive notification that you passed your NCLEX exam and you receive your license, you MUST bring the employer’s copy to Barbara Macdonald.
-She will in turn notify the Talent Acquisition Specialist so that your status can be updated to reflect “Registered Nurse.”
+- Once you receive notification that you passed your NCLEX exam and you receive your license, you MUST bring the employer’s copy to the HR Department. where the Talent Acquisition Specialist will be alerted so that your status can be updated to reflect “Registered Nurse.”

 - If you do not receive your license in a timely manner, call the Department of Public Health to be sure you have received all the necessary documentation, as they will NOT notify you – you are responsible to make sure they have all the necessary information.

 - Proof of CT RN licensure must be received within 90 days of your graduation date to remain in a RN position.

 Eastern Connecticut Health Network is an Affirmative Action/Equal Opportunity Employer.